eramdam/BetterTweetDeck/CONTRIBUTING.md

 `npm run build:prod:<browser>` will clean `dist/` and build Better TweetDeck in production mode and stop

+Check the [section below](#loading-the-extension-into-your-browser) when it comes to loading the extension.

 **Lint and test commands**

 `npm run fix` will run `eslint --fix` and fix various code style/formatting issues if possible

 `npm run lint` will run `eslint` and report various code style/formatting issues

-`npm run typecheck` will run TypeScript's typechecking and exit
+`npm run typecheck` will run TypeScript's type-checking and exit

-`npm run typecheck:watch` will run TypeScript's typechecking in watch mode
+`npm run typecheck:watch` will run TypeScript's type-checking in watch mode

 **Misc commands**